opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-string.md

 # Mutate string processors

-You can change the way that a string appears using mutate string processesors.
+You can change the way that a string appears by using a mutate string processesor.
 For example, you can use the `uppercase_string` processor to convert a string to uppercase, and you can use the `lowercase_string` processor to convert a string to lowercase.
 The following is a list of processors that allow you to mutate a string:

 * [substitute_string](#substitute_string)
 * [split_string](#split_string)